 - Saris D, Price A, Widuchowski W, et al. Matrix-applied characterized autologous cultured chondrocytes versus microfracture: Two-year follow-up of a prospective randomized trial.
 Am J Sports Med.
 2014;42(6):1384-94.

-If you would like to discuss this new option for cartilage repair click the link below to set up a consultation with Dr. Carlos Tandron by calling JOI-2000 or clicking on the image below to request an appointment.
+If you would like to discuss this new option for cartilage repair, click the link below to set up a consultation with Dr. Carlos Tandron.
+You can also call 904-JOI-2000 or schedule online.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 To learn more about this service, read this article about fracture and injury care.